Mailbox Kid — Real Letters, Every Month

 Starter

-Roughly ages 4–6 · Early writers
+Roughly ages 4–6 · Early writers · May need an older sibling or adult's help

 Maximum guidance.
 Every section filled with prompts so even a child who can only write a few words can send a meaningful letter.